 "There is no one facelift technique that fits all.
 Each procedure is individually tailored for each patient.
 This individualized, targeted approach enables me to achieve the utmost rejuvenation possible in a minimally invasive fashion."

-Facelift surgery is the most effective and reliable cosmetic procedure that can reverse these changes.
-If you think a facelift might be the right treatment for you, one easy test can confirm that.
-While standing in front of the mirror, place your fingers on the sides of your face and lift the skin upward and slightly back.
+Facelift surgery is the most effective and reliable cosmetic procedure that can reverse the physical changes of aging.
+If you think a facelift may be right for you, take this easy test: While standing in front of the mirror, place your fingers on the sides of your face and lift the skin upward and slightly back.
 If doing so makes your face look years younger, a facelift might be just the right procedure for you.
 If you see no significant difference, you might want to look at other means of facial rejuvenation.

 Why Choose Dr. Konstantin for Your Facelift?

-- Double board certified: Otolaryngology and Facial Plastic and Reconstructive Surgery and Otolaryngology (Head-Neck Surgery)
+Double board certified: Facial Plastic and Reconstructive Surgery and Otolaryngology (Head-Neck Surgery)

 What Areas Can Be Improved?